-In lieu of a formal petition, a subcommittee (Livestock, Crops, Handling) of the NOSB may propose to remove a material from the National List by developing a proposal for consideration by the whole Board, provided that all criteria in OFPA at Section 6518(m) are documented as having been addressed in the proposal.
-Procedures for such a petition will be the same as for changes to annotations or classification of materials, as amended at H-2 in this PPM.(currently January 18, 2007 [72 FR 2167]).
+In lieu of a formal petition, a Subcommittee (Livestock, Crops, Handling) of the NOSB may propose to remove a material from the National List by developing a proposal for consideration by the whole Board, provided that all criteria in OFPA at Section 6518(m) are documented as having been addressed in the proposal.
+Procedures for such a petition will be the same as for changes to annotations or classification of materials, as amended at H2 in this PPM.

-1. Steps in the material review process for a new petition:
+Steps in the material review process for a new petition:

 - 1. NOP receives a petition, reviews it for completeness and eligibility according to OFPA and the petition guidelines.
-NOP forwards the petition to the appropriate Subcommittee with a courtesy copy to the Materials Subcommittee. - 2.
-Subcommittee (SC) determines if a Technical Review (TR) is needed. - 3.
-Technical Report is completed and sent to the Subcommittee for review. - 4.
-TR sufficiency is determined by SC, and the TR is posted on the NOSB website by the NOP. - 5.
-SC reviews substance, develops proposal, discusses proposal and votes, and submits for posting 45 days prior to public meeting. - 6.
-The NOSB members analyze comments and votes on the proposal at the public meeting. - 7.
-The NOSB Chair delivers the final recommendations to NOP.
+NOP forwards the petition to the appropriate Subcommittee with a courtesy copy to the Materials Subcommittee. - Subcommittee (SC) determines sufficiency of the petition.
+If found insufficient, the subcommittee will notify the NOP of additional questions or information, and NOP will send that feedback to the petitioner. - 3.
+Subcommittee (SC) determines if a technical review (TR) is needed. - 4.
+SC may develop a discussion document based on the petition and forward that document to the full board for posting, and to solicit public discussion. - 5.
+Technical report is completed and sent to the subcommittee for review. - 6.
+TR sufficiency is determined by SC, and the TR is posted on the NOSB website by the NOP. - 7.
+SC reviews substance, develops proposal, discusses proposal and votes, and submits for posting ~45 days prior to public meeting. - 8.
+The NOSB members analyze comments and vote on the proposal at the public meeting. - 9.
+The NOSB chair delivers the final recommendations to NOP.